 The first chore chart I used was the traditional vertical list with little boxes for the days of the week.
 I discovered that this style was really hard for my kids to understand and they always had to ask me what needed to be done.

-You can download these customizable chore charts below by clicking on the link below the image.
+You can download these customizable chore charts below by clicking on the image.

 After I finished with the chart and filled in all their duties, I laminated it with this really inexpensive laminator I got from Amazon.
 I also got these great magnetic dry erase markers so I can attach them to the fridge and everyone can quickly check items off their list.

 Having these charts laminated really makes it easier because I don’t have to print off a new sheet every week.
 So really I’m saving trees and my sanity at the same time.

 Make sure you grab some extra laminating pouches too since this laminator only comes with two.
 These go on sale often so if you can get them for under $12 you’re getting a great deal!